swiss-territorial-data-lab/proj-borderpoints/README.md

 * Instance segmentation with the STDL object detector, and
 * Image classification with `scikit-learn` package.

-Only the method based on instance segmentation gave satisfactory results for the cadastral survey experts.
+Only the method based on instance segmentation gave satisfactory results for the cadastral survey experts with a precision of 88% and a recall of 81%.
 Therefore, this method is presented in detail here.
 The second method is briefly described in the [additional information](#additional-information).

 The full documentation is available on our [technical website](https://tech.stdl.ch/PROJ-BORDERPOINTS/).